tanner-chiang/XToolbox/README.md

 # XToolBox
-A toolkit full of Windows 11 and 10 tweaking / debloating utilities!
+A toolbox full of Windows 11 and 10 tweaking / debloating utilities!

 If this program gets flagged as malware it's false positive.
 The program is literary open-source, there is nothing to worry.